antoniomgf1998/Portfolio/README.md

 ### What is an anomaly?
 <p>&emsp;In computational terms a maritime vessel anomaly can be defined as a deviation from the normal behavior of a ship under previously studied circunstances.
 This delimitation of the subject can seem to be not accurate enough but that is why this is an up-to-date topic.
 Nevertheless and with this subjacent concept present, during the literature study phase of the project we could reach more mathematical clarity arround the concept.
 According to the product owner, the current definition about anomaly detection in Saab is standarized as</p>
-- 3 or 4 times out of the standard deviation when following a route.
+1. Three/four times out of the standard deviation when following a route.
-- 2 times out of the standard deviation particularily in terms of speed.
+2. Two times out of the standard deviation particularily in terms of speed.
-- Making sudden course changes / movements.
+3. Making sudden course changes/movements.